polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 ## Introduction

-Within Substrate Runtime Macros engineers are given the opportunity to focus on runtime logic rather than how the on-chain variables need to be encoded and decoded.
+Substrate's runtime macros allow developers to focus on runtime logic rather than how the on-chain variables need to be encoded and decoded.
 As a result, developers frequently leverage these macros to optimize runtime development with their intention declared utilizing the succinct statements in macros.
 The downside is that sometimes developers may encounter error messages of new structs or types, however these errors are a result of how the macros create new types and interact with contents inside.

 The purpose of this article is to give a basic overview of macros and explain the Substrate macros that runtime engineers frequently encountered.